MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 > [!IMPORTANT]
 > If you are working on Linux, you may encounter a missing dependency depending on your particular distribution and installation method (such as certain Docker images).
 Please make sure that the `libomp` library is installed on your system, as the OpenMP support library is required by the quantum simulator of the QDK.
 On Ubuntu, you can do so by running `sudo apt install libomp5-11`, or `yum install libomp` on CentOS.
 For other distributions, please refer to your particular package manager.
-On MacOS you can install `libomp` by running `brew install libomp`.
+On macOS you can install `libomp` by running `brew install libomp`.

 ### Prerequisite